theBowja/DISTINCT-1/docs/index.md

 ### RESOURCE
 #### listResources(callback)
+Returns and array of all rows in the resources table.

 #### addResource(resname, stitchport, callback)
+Add.

 #### deleteResource(resoid, callback)
+Delete.

 ## ahabfuncs.js
 Functions for calling GENI API through ahab.
 Since these functions are blocking, it is advisable to use child process.
 The following code shows an example.